 England were nothing for 100 and all done for 210 in a game which looked for taking at 127 for 7 on the first morning.
 Such defeats fuzz mind.
 You have sorted out KL Rahul, India’s middle order is gathering stink, they continue to be a batsman short and a bowler dropped who could charge a premium on any invite for any World XI.

 Analysis don’t help.
 You look out for a Rohit Sharma and Jasprit Bumrah and are respectful to the supporting cast; their little bites like one of tsetse fly which you could carry to the evening’s blind date, a testimony of your charm.
 You can’t really foresee how these little bites would be fatal.
-You are almost indulgent to a smoking cover drive by Thakur, an ungainly top-edge of a pull, a thick one which flew over the slips but they don’t stop, they keep coming, and slowly a small itch has turned sore to red to purplish blue by which stage a crowd has gathered for a death foretold.
+You are almost indulgent to a smoking cover drive by Thakur, an ungainly top-edge of a pull, a thick edge over the slips but they don’t stop, they keep coming, and slowly a small itch has turned sore to red to purplish blue by which stage a crowd has gathered for a death foretold.

 The thing is, the victim is none the wiser for a recurrence.
 It’s not one-off, it’s been staged every day this series, when a chorus takes over from the lead singer, a cub who brings home the prey.
 The closest akin is a chess game where king and queen, rook and bishop hold the most attention but it’s the pawn which has squeezed you out of the board.